Linear Code Equivalence via Pl\"ucker Coordinates: Preliminaries

 The group $\Monn$ can be further factorized as $\diagn \rtimes \mathcal{S}_n$, and a quotient action of $\mathcal{S}_n$ can be defined on the classes of the relation induced by $\diagn$, as done in \cite{d2026group}\footnote{Further factorizations of $\Monn$ can be exploited to reduce the sizes of the group elements, as in \cite{AC:PerSan23,DCC:ChoPerSan25} with the drawback that they do not directly lead to a group action.}.
 Observing that the set of linear codes is exactly the Grassmannian $\Grkn$, we can treat this new action as

-In \cite{d2026group,cryptoeprint:2025/397}, the authors provide a canonical form for the classes of $\Grkn$ under the action of $\diagn$, showing that an effective group action can indeed be used.
+In \cite{d2026group,cryptoeprint:2025/397}, the authors provide a polynomial-time canonical form for the classes of $\Grkn$ under the action of $\diagn$, showing that $\star_{\mathcal{S}_n}$ is an effective group action.
 Even if the one-wayness of $\star_{\mathcal{S}_n}$ is directly linked to the one of the starting Linear Code Equivalence action, its multiple one-wayness has not been studied.
 Hence, plugging the former in protocols which require multiple one-wayness, previously instantiated with the latter, is not secure a priori.